Close Modal

 On sale Jan 06, 2026 | 144 Pages | 9781632176189

-Whether you’re curious about how different cultures see the world or you simply love language and all its quirks, linguist Michela Tartaglia offers a passport to the weird, witty world of words we live by.
+Whether you're improving your English, exploring how other cultures see the world, or simply love language and all its quirks, linguist Michela Tartaglia offers a passport to the weird, witty world of words we live by.

 "If you love language, if you're curious about the world, Michela Tartaglia's An Apple a Day will tickle you silly.
 This beautifully illustrated, frisky little book turns familiar phrases around and around like a prism."